mih/Psignifit-3.x/doc-src/TUTORIAL.rst

 Here, we could have omitted the argument nafc=nafc in the call to BootstrapInference().
 All inference functions assume a 2AFC task by default.

-The code snippet shows, that a is approximately 2.75, b is approximately 1.46, and lambda is approximately 0.016.
+The code snippet shows, that :math:`a` is approximately 2.75, :math:`b` is approximately 1.46, and :math:`\lambda` is approximately 0.016.
 How well do these parameters describe the data?
+The deviance is a measure that describes the goodness of fit for a model.
 The deviance is approximately 8.07.
 Is this a high or a low value?
 To know this, we have to draw a number of bootstrap samples:

 >>> B.sample()